 According to the American College of Emergency Physicians, all the following are warning signs of an emergency:

-- Chest paint lasting 2 minutes or more.
+- Chest paint lasting two minutes or more.

 - Uncontrolled bleeding.